Learn English with Vox Podcasts

 triangle Vocabulary 어휘 Vocabulário Vocabulario

-• ☐ ☐ ☐ zero carbon [n] - energy production that creates no carbon dioxide, so it is "clean"
+• ☐ ☐ ☐ zero-carbon [n] - energy production that creates no carbon dioxide, so it is "clean"

-• ☐ ☐ ☐ decarbonise [v] - remove the carbon
+• ☐ ☐ ☐ decarbonize [v] - remove the carbon

 • ☐ ☐ ☐ carbon emissions [n] - the air pollution (CO2) created by burning fossil fuels (gas, coal)